Skip to main content

 Change a backup region

-1. Log in to the Aiven Console.
+1. Log in to the Aiven Console and go to your project.

 important